-Margi reports on tech for The Telegraph from Silicon Valley itself, in March 2022 Margi joins Bloomberg as a cybersecurity reporter.
+Previously reporting on tech for The Telegraph from Silicon Valley itself, in March 2022 Margi joins Bloomberg as a cybersecurity reporter.
 Check out Margi’s timeline for real-time tweets about big developments from the Valley, as well as to stay up to date with the stories she’s penned.

 Follow Margi @MargiMurphy.

 Suzanne Bearne (Freelance)

 Susie doesn’t just cover tech, but many of her stories will have a tech or business element.
 She’s also big on sustainability.
 Susie writes frequently for BBC’s ‘new tech economy’ series, and will often tweet call-outs for particular types of businesses relevant to pieces she’s writing.
 She also runs courses and mentoring for PR professionals, which are worth checking out if you’re new to the game and fancy hearing the inside track from a successful journalist.